What do Christians Believe?

 The Church of England’s faith page which explains what it means to be a follower of Jesus

-Of course, if you would rather talk to someone our Vicar, Aron Simpson can be contacted on 01773 607947 or go to our Contact form to email.
+Of course, if you would rather talk to someone please call our administration office on 01773 541458 or email firstname.lastname@example.org and we will get in touch with you.
+You can also use our Contact form to email.